berlinonline/Dat0r/README.md

 This library can be used by integrating it via composer.

-- add composer:
+Add composer:

     curl -s http://getcomposer.org/installer | php

-- create a 'composer.json' file with the following content:
+Create a 'composer.json' file with the following content:

     {
         "require": {